 While you always want to focus on improving your product or service to help retain customers, there are a few things you can do to help reduce churn that aren’t related to product development and building out new features.

-Launch an engagement marketing campaign
+Launch an engagement or retention marketing campaign

 While your marketing is probably mostly focused externally on capturing new customers, you can turn your efforts internally to help reduce churn.
-Engagement marketing is when you market the benefits of your product to your existing customers rather than to new customers.
+Engagement marketing is when you highlight the benefits of your product to your existing customers rather than to new customers.

-You can use products like Intercom to deliver customized messages to your customers inside your application, encouraging them to try features that they haven’t tried yet, or offering help when they seem to be struggling.
+You can use products like Intercom to deliver customized messages to your customers inside your app, encouraging them to try features that they haven’t tried yet, or offering help when they seem to be struggling.

-Engagement marketing can be entirely automated and messaging can be triggered by actions that users take (or don’t take) inside your subscription service.
+Engagement marketing can be entirely automated, and messaging can be triggered by actions that users take (or don’t take) inside your subscription service.
 So, instead of letting customers drift away or miss out on trying key features of your service that will lead to a longer subscription, start a conversation that encourages your customers to get the most out of what they are paying for.

 Improve your dunning process